-The Target of Evaluation (TOE) is the SMGW-Integrationsmodul, Version 1.0 consisting of "SMGW Integrationsmodul Software Version 1.0" and "SMGW Integrationsmodul Hardware Version 1.0".
+The Target of Evaluation (TOE) is the SMGW, Version 1.1 consisting of "SMGW Software Version 1.1" and "SMGW Hardware" (version according to table 2).

-It is an electronic unit comprising hardware, software and firmware used for collection, storage and provision of meter data from one or more meters of one or multiple commodities.
+The Smart Meter Gateway (SMGW) is an electronic unit comprising hardware, software and firmware used for collection, storage and provision of meter data from one or more meters of one or multiple commodities.

 The Gateway connects a wide area network (WAN) with a network of devices of one or more smart metering devices (local metrological network, LMN) and the consumer home area network (HAN), which hosts controllable local systems (CLS).
-The security functionality of the TOE comprises protection of confidentiality, authenticity, integrity of data and information flow control mainly to protect the privacy of consumers, to ensure a reliable billing process and to protect the Smart Metering System and a corresponding large scale infrastructure of the smart grid.
+The security functionality of the TOE comprises protection of confidentiality, authenticity, integrity of data and information flow control mainly to protect the privacy of consumers, to ensure a reliable billing process and to protect the smart metering system and a corresponding large scale infrastructure of the smart grid.

-Besides a certified security module the hardware device "Smart Meter Gateway" also includes a hard-wired communication adapter which both are not part of the TOE but which are always inseparable parts of the delivered entity.
-This communication adapter can be either an LTE, a BPL, a GPRS or an ethernet communication adapter.
+Besides a certified security module (product name "TCOS Smart Meter Security Module Version 1.0 Release 2/P60C144PVE", BSI-DSZ-CC-0957-V2-2016) the hardware device "Smart Meter Gateway" also includes a hard-wired communication adapter which both are not part of the TOE but which are always inseparable parts of the delivered entity.
+This communication adapter can be either an LTE, a BPL, a GPRS, a CDMA, a powerWAN or an Ethernet communication adapter.

 The Security Target [6] is the basis for this certification.
-It is based on the certified Protection Profile for the Gateway of a Smart Metering System, Version 1.3, 31 March 2014, BSI-CC-PP-0073-2014 [8].
+It is based on the certified Protection Profile Protection Profile for the Gateway of a Smart Metering System, Version 1.3, 31 March 2014, BSI-CC-PP-0073-2014 [8].